JingyiZhang1/LOCRM/README.md

 We consider use the LOCRM design as an illustration.

 - Suppose the upper limit of toxicity rate is 35%, the lower limit of efficacy rate is 20%.
 A maximum of 51 patients will be recruited in cohorts of 3.
-Suppose 5 dose levels of agent A and 3 dose levels of agent B are considered are considered.
+Suppose 5 dose levels of agent A and 3 dose levels of agent B are considered.
 We can use the following code to simulate the scenario 1 in Table 3.

 ```rscript
   p.true.tox <- matrix(c(0.05,0.15,0.30,0.45,0.55,  0.15,0.30,0.45,0.55,0.65,  0.30,0.45,0.55,0.65,0.75),nrow = 3, byrow = TRUE)